dceejay/RedMap/README.md

  - **ship** : a ship icon that aligns with the bearing of travel.
  - **car** : a car icon that aligns with the bearing of travel.
  - **uav** : a small plane icon that aligns with the bearing of travel.
+ - **helicopter** : a small helicopter icon that aligns with the bearing of travel.
  - **arrow** : a map GPS arrow type pointer that aligns with the bearing of travel.
  - **wind** : a wind arrow that points in the direction the wind is coming FROM.
  - **satellite** : a small satellite icon.